-Our improved itinerary is new for 2022 and is best suited for travelers 13 years of age and older.
+This itinerary includes a few challenging hikes and is best suited for travelers 13 years of age and older.
 This intentionally small-scale tour is limited to just 9 guests or less per departure and will sell out quickly!

 This adventure begins with a journey along Turnagain Arm to the small mountain town of Girdwood for a helicopter excursion and dog sledding.
 On day 2, gear up for a scenic raft trip on the Kenai River to our boat-in only forest retreat, Kenai Backcountry Lodge.
 Spend days 3 and 4 exploring Kenai National Wildlife Refuge by boat and trail.
 Day 5 introduces us to Alaska’s stunning glaciers on a very special glacier hike adventure!
 On day 6, board our private vessel to Kenai Fjords Glacier Lodge for a two-night stay in Kenai Fjords National Park.
 Kayak, canoe, beachcomb or relax this morning before returning to Seward on day 8.
 Then board the historic Alaska Railroad for your return trip to Anchorage.

 Download a PDF version of the day-by-day itinerary here.

 Arrive in Alaska at least the day before your trip begins and plan to overnight in Anchorage.